caarrp/fourier-optics-hect-2/README.md

-# fourier-optics-hect-2
+# fourier-optics-goodman-2
-fourier optics by hect, here I am coding some transformations from the chapter 2 exercises.
+fourier optics by goodman, here I am coding some transformations from the chapter 2 exercises.